 The state of Virginia provides in-state tuition eligibility only to those undocumented students with Dreamer status under DACA.

 The above-noted are states in which you might be well-served by completing and printing a FAFSA form, which you can then bring to your school’s financial aid office for further submission guidance.
-[Note: If you are an undocumented student, you are strongly advised not to submit your FAFSA online, but to provide only a hard-copy to personnel at your institution.]

 You should make note that the following states have passed laws that explicitly prohibit undocumented students from receiving financial aid: